playframework/play-generated-docs/manual/working/javaGuide/main/ws/JavaWS.md

 @[ws-controller](code/javaguide/ws/Application.java)

-To build an HTTP request, you start with `WS.url()` to specify the URL.
+To build an HTTP request, you start with `ws.url()` to specify the URL.

 @[ws-holder](code/javaguide/ws/JavaWS.java)

-This returns a [`WSRequestHolder`](api/java/play/libs/ws/WSRequestHolder.html) that you can use to specify various HTTP options, such as setting headers.
+This returns a [`WSRequest`](api/java/play/libs/ws/WSRequest.html) that you can use to specify various HTTP options, such as setting headers.
 You can chain calls together to construct complex requests.

 @[ws-complex-holder](code/javaguide/ws/JavaWS.java)

 You end by calling a method corresponding to the HTTP method you want to use.
-This ends the chain, and uses all the options defined on the built request in the `WSRequestHolder`.
+This ends the chain, and uses all the options defined on the built request in the [`WSRequest`](api/java/play/libs/ws/WSRequest.html).

 @[ws-get](code/javaguide/ws/JavaWS.java)

-This returns a [`Promise<WSResponse>`](api/java/play/libs/F.Promise.html) where the [`WSResponse`](api/java/play/libs/ws/WSResponse.html) contains the data returned from the server.
+This returns a [`CompletionStage<WSResponse>`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) where the [`WSResponse`](api/java/play/libs/ws/WSResponse.html) contains the data returned from the server.

 ### Request with authentication